sal55/langs/MLang/Overviews.md

 * Designed for whole-program compilation
 * Companion scripting language (Q) with identical syntax

+Contemporary languages that are use for systems programming (Java, D, C#, Go, C++, Rust, Zig) are MUCH more advanced with modern type systems and all those features listed in my [Cons](Cons.md) summary.

+Yet for actual systems programming, this is my first choice.

 ### Q Overview

-The nearest mainstream language might be Python, at a 30% match, if comparing capability within the language.
+* Interpreted scripting language
+* Dynamically typed only; much less dynamic that typical scripting languages like Python

-* Identical syntax to M as stated above, and shares many common features
+* Identical syntax to M, and shares many of the same features
-* While it has dynamic typing, it is much less dynamic than Python
 * Built-in FFI and direct support for C-style type systems
 * Executes more briskly than many non-JIT interpreted/dynamic languages, and has a built-in accelerator
-* Includes many features not present in Python (proper named constants, `switch`, embedded text/binary files, proper records etc; see link in home page)
+* Includes many fundamental features that I value, which are not present in Python see [Q versus Python](QBasics.md).

-Both M and Q can produce one-file source amalgamations of any application.
+* Both M and Q can produce one-file source amalgamations of any application.

 ### AA Overview

-'AA` is actually the name of the tool, the language as such is just 'ASM' but that is rather generic.
+'AA' is actually the name of the tool, the language as such is just 'ASM' but that is rather generic.

 The nearest mainstream asssembler might be Nasm, at a 80% match.
-However my AA product is faster (literally 1000 times faster on one test, although that is more of an issue with Nasm, and one of the reasons I developed my product; AA is still 10 times faster than YASM.)
+However my AA product is much faster.

 AA supports only a subset of all the x64 instructions, mainly the ones I use myself or used by my code-generator.